kok-s0s/cxx_thread/README.md

 ## Log checking

 Use a [PLOG](https://github.com/SergiusTheBest/plog) open source library to implement logging.
-Based on GoogleTest unit tests, look at the logs to determine if the thread is running correctly according to the design expectations.
+Based on the GoogleTest unit test, look at the logs to determine if the thread is running correctly according to the design expectations.

 Translated with www.DeepL.com/Translator (free version)